gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * To compute the signature contained in 'client_cred_verify', the GM considers: i) as signed value, N_S concatenated with N_C, where N_S is determined as described in {{sssec-challenge-value}}, while N_C is the nonce provided in the 'cnonce' parameter of the Joining Request; ii) the countersignature algorithm used in the OSCORE group, and possible correponding parameters; and iii) the public key of the joining node, either retrieved from the 'client_cred' parameter, or already stored as acquired from previous interactions with the joining node.

 * A 4.00 Bad Request response from the Group Manager to the joining node MUST have content format application/ace+cbor.
-The response payload is a CBOR map which MUST contain the 'sign_info' parameter, including a single element 'sign_info_entry' pertaining the OSCORE group that the joining node tried to join with the Joining Request.
+The response payload is a CBOR map which MUST contain the 'sign_info' parameter, including a single element 'sign_info_entry' pertaining to the OSCORE group that the joining node tried to join with the Joining Request.

+* The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'scope' parameter specifying any set of roles not included in the following list: "requester", "responder", "monitor", ("requester", "responder").
+Future specifications that define a new role MUST define possible sets of roles including the new one and existing ones, that are acceptable to specify in the 'scope' parameter of a Joining Request.

 * The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.